rugbyprof/4103-101-IntroOpSys/Assignments/Homework-01-Bash-Intro.md

 ## Warning

 - Folder names, paths, filenames are all case sensitive.
-- I ask you to do the same things nearly every assignment for example:
+- Nearly every assignment I ask you to do the same things.
+- For example:
     - create a folder called `homework_X` and put it in the `/xyz` folder and then write a script called `abc-1.sh` and put it the `homework_X` folder.
 - Then I will log in to your server and try to execute
     - `/xyz/homework_X/abc-1.sh`